Joe Wilson (director): Life and career

 Wilson was born and raised in Oil City, Pennsylvania.
-He graduated from the University of Pittsburgh in 1986 and served as a Peace Corps Volunteer in the West African country of Mali from 1988 to 1990.
+He graduated from the University of Pittsburgh in 1986 and served as a Peace Corps Volunteer in Mali from 1988 to 1990.
 Prior to filmmaking, he served as Director of the Human Rights program at the Public Welfare Foundation in Washington, D.C.

 Wilson's 2010 film Out in the Silence focused on the challenges of LGBT people in his small hometown of Oil City, Pennsylvania.
 It was motivated by the controversy that occurred when the local paper published the announcement of his wedding to partner and fellow filmmaker Dean Hamer.
 Out in the Silence was supported by the Sundance Institute, premiered at the Human Rights Watch International Film Festival, and received an Emmy Award for its PBS broadcast.
 It also won a Special Jury Prize for Bravery in Storytelling from the Nashville Film Festival and Alternative Spirit Award from the Rhode Island International Film Festival.
-Subsequently, Wilson led a multi-year national film impact campaign that took the film to small towns and rural communities in every country in Pennsylvania and many locations across the United States.
-The campaign was highlighted in reports by the Center for Social Media at American University and The Fledgling Fund.
+Subsequently, Wilson led a multi-year national film impact campaign that took the film to small towns and rural communities in every county in Pennsylvania and many locations across the United States.
+The campaign was highlighted in reports by the Center for Social Media at American University and the Fledgling Fund.